 - Group the brokers in your cluster into live-backup groups.
 In most cases, a live-backup group should consist of two brokers: a live broker and a backup broker.
 If you have six brokers in your cluster, you would need three live-backup groups. - 2.
 Create the first live-backup group consisting of one live broker and one backup broker. - a.
-Open the live broker's <broker-instance-dir> (etc/broker.xml configuration file. - b.
+Open the live broker's cbroker-instance-dir configuration file.

+b.
 Configure the live broker to use replication for its HA policy.